theory/justatheory/content/post/postgres/rfc-pgxn-metadata-sketch.md

 channel on the [Postgres Slack], I also created a [pull request] to make it easer directly comment to this post point by point.
 Keep the feedback coming, and thank you!

+**Update 2024-03-25:** Clarified the definition of "Release" and made "Maintainers" plural.
+Thanks to Matthias van de Meent for the suggestions!

 ---